saberland/saber/packages/saber-plugin-netlify-redirect/README.md

 # saber-plugin-netlify-redirect

-Generates `<meta>` redirect html files for redirecting '/:page' to '/:page.html' on any static file host.
+Generates \_redirects file for redirecting '/:page' to '/:page.html' on Netlify.

 ## Install